saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 POKE(B,H,W) "0x12345678" - PEEK BYTE, HALF-WORD, WORD

-IF NOT MODLOADED "dev9_driver" - Detemines if IRX is loade. dUnsure how to find names of loaded IRX as is not ELF name.
+IF NOT MODLOADED "dev9_driver" - Detemines if IRX is loaded.
+Unsure how to find names of loaded IRX as is not ELF name.

 UNMOUNT

-SAVEVARS
+SAVEVARS - Save variables

 SETAUTH - Set the disc authentication type: "OFF", "PS1" or "PS2"